Back to Guides

 What makes a qualifying fund a bad fit for an American investor?

-Usually one of four things: cross-border tax friction, weak diligence or governance comfort, liquidity mismatch against household needs, or low conviction once the visa angle is separated from the investment case itself.
+Usually one of four things: cross-border financial friction, weak diligence or governance comfort, liquidity mismatch against household needs, or low conviction once the visa angle is separated from the investment case itself.

 When should I stop comparing funds and go back to planning?